THE EAST WINDOW

 While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no room available for them in the inn.”

 This window, like many in the church, reflects the romantic ideals of the second half of the nineteenth century – perhaps more than a little influenced by the Pre-Raphaelite movement.
 Rich colours and detail crowd the picture.
-We see the infant Jesus, lightly swaddled, lying on surprisingly richly embroidered fabric.
-Is that gold we see on the reverse side?
+We see the infant Jesus, lightly swaddled, lying on surprisingly rich fabric.
+Is that gold embroidery we see on the reverse side?
 The fabric covers what looks more like a cot than a manger.
 Mary and Joseph gaze at Jesus while overhead an unidentified angel witnesses the scene.
 Above the angel is the ‘star of Bethlehem’.

 East Window – centre panel: